MrMafora/Snap_Lotto/replit.md

 # South African Lottery Ticket Scanner

 ## Overview
-This project is an AI-powered lottery intelligence platform designed for South African lotteries.
+This project is an AI-powered lottery intelligence platform for South African lotteries.
 Its main purpose is to process and synchronize South African lottery results, enabling accurate data extraction and display.
 Key capabilities include AI-powered ticket scanning, comprehensive display of prize divisions, robust database management of lottery results, and AI-powered prediction.
 The business vision is to be the leading platform for South African lottery intelligence, offering unparalleled accuracy and real-time data to users with significant market potential in the South African lottery sector.

 ## User Preferences
 - STRICT RULE: NO PLACEHOLDER DATA - All data must be authentic and extracted from real sources